 Simon Zhu made his debut at the Berlin Philharmonie in 2015 and has since performed there several times as a soloist with orchestra.
 He was a guest at the International Young Masters Violin Festival on Lake Constance and is a scholarship holder of the Menuhin Festival & Academy.
 He has given concerts in Germany, England, France, Belgium, Poland, Romania, Switzerland, Liechtenstein, Korea, and China, performing with renowned orchestras including the Academy of St. Martin-in-the-Fields, the Berlin Symphony Orchestra and the Salzburg Chamber Soloists.

 Simon is a scholarship holder at the International Academy of Music in Liechtenstein and takes part in intensive music weeks and activities of the Academy.
 He has been a scholarship recipient of the German Music Foundation since 2016.
-He is an academist at the Hope Music Academy and at the Walter Stauffer Academy Cremona, where he studies with Professor Salvatore Accardo.
+He was an academist at the Hope Music Academy 2020 and at the Walter Stauffer Academy Cremona 2020-2022, where he worked with Salvatore Accardo.